An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Fidelities of Different Strategies

 where $\rho_{\pm} \defined M_{\pm}\rho^S M_{\pm}/\tr(M_{\pm} \rho^S M_{\pm})$.
 We obtained this exact solution by using the explicit single-qubit fidelity equation given by

 and simplifying.
 Notice that the fidelity is affected by the magnitude of the local Bloch vector $\vec{a}$ and the direction $\hat{n}$.
-If its initial magnitude is 1, notice that $\hat{n} = \hat{a}$ for any $\epsilon$-value will result in a maximum fidelity of 1.
-Therefore, $\epsilon$ does not really symbolize how strong the measurement is for all $\hat{a}$.
+If its initial magnitude is 1, then $\hat{n} = \hat{a}$ for any $\epsilon$-value will result in a maximum fidelity of 1.
+Thus, $\epsilon$ should not be interpreted as a uniform measure of disturbance for all Bloch vectors $\hat{a}$; that is, it does not always represent how ``strong" the measurement is.
 On the other hand, if the local Bloch vector $\hat{a} = \{0,0,0\}$, then the fidelity monotonically decreases with an increase of $\epsilon$, which we use to optimize in some of our examples.

 Now we consider the case when a local unitary transformation, $\mathcal{L}$, is used to $U$-generate system dynamics with an initial product state.
 The fidelity between the state of the system $\rho^S$ and its rotated version $\mathcal{L} \rho^S \mathcal{L}$ is given by